-Because of the increasing use of Redis for data science and machine learning, it is very handy to be able to run Redis directly from your Google Colab notebook!
+Because of the increasing use of Redis for data science and machine learning, it is handy to run Redis directly from a Google Colab notebook.
 However, running Redis on Google Colab differs from how you would set it up on your local machine or using Docker.
-Below I’m going to show you how in two simple steps you can run Redis on your Colab notebook, all directly from your browser.
+In this post, I show you how you can run Redis on your Colab notebook, in two simple steps, directly from your browser.

 To install Redis and the Redis Python client: